 Alternatives to parabens are probably phenoxyethanol, sodium benzoate, benzoic acid and benzyl alcohol.

-Phenoxyethanol can be used in the EU at a concentration of up to 1.0% in all product categories.
-Its safety has been re-confirmed recently by the SCCS9 and no regulatory uncertainty is identified at mid to long term.
+Phenoxyethanol found in the EU can reach a concentration of up to 1.0% in all product categories.
+The SCCS9 recently re-confirmed that it is safe for use and no regulatory uncertainty is identified at mid to long term.
 The optimum pH should between 4 and 9 and, like the parabens, it has the advantage of being inexpensive.
 The main disadvantage is that it is incompatible with most non-ionic surfactants.

 Sodium benzoate (and benzoic acid), in combination with potassium sorbate, is also an acceptable alternative to parabens.
-Sodium benzoate levels can be used as follows:
+You can see it in:

 - 2.5% in rinse-off products